Origin: Boston, Massachusetts

 And when the voices decide someone has crossed him, Klaus listens.

-For years Leo lived like a ghost drifting through alleyways, abandoned buildings, and cheap motels when he could afford them.
-The streets taught him everything school never could.
-How to read people before they spoke.
-How to fight before someone swung first.
-How to disappear when the cops rolled through.
-Every scar he carried was a lesson.
-Every night alone hardened him.
-People started noticing the quiet kid who never backed down.
-The one who fought like he had nothing to lose and no one to protect him.
-He didn’t run with gangs.
-Didn’t answer to anyone.
+For years, Leo lived like a ghost, drifting through alleyways, abandoned buildings, and cheap motels when he could afford them.
+The streets taught him everything school never could, how to read people before they spoke, how to fight before someone swung first, how to disappear when the cops rolled through.
+Every scar he carried was a lesson, and every night alone hardened him.
+People started noticing him, the quiet kid who never backed down, the one who fought like he had nothing to lose and no one to protect him.
+He didn’t run with gangs and didn’t answer to anyone.

 Origin: Unknown